-Business View Magazine interviews Dr. Mark McGibbon, CEO and President of the U.S. Virgin Island’s Next Generation Network – best practices Caribbean business.
+Business View Caribbean interviews Dr. Mark McGibbon, CEO and President of the U.S. Virgin Island’s Next Generation Network – best practices Caribbean business.

 The U.S. Virgin Island’s Next Generation Network (viNGN) is a 100 percent, fiber optic, broadband network that was established in 2010 as a subsidiary of the Virgin Islands Public Finance Authority with a charter to provide wholesale, broadband, middle-mile service to local, internet service providers (ISPs), who then supply last-mile internet services to homes, businesses, organizations, institutions, and government offices throughout the four islands of the territory – St. Croix, St. John, St. Thomas, and Water Island.
 Its mandate is to promote local economic growth, innovation, and global competitiveness and with speeds up to 10 gigabytes per second, viNGN has made the U.S. Virgin Islands the only fully interconnected jurisdiction of all 50 states and 6 territories.